mvolkmann/blog/src/swift-ui.md

    all view modifiers chained before it, but not to those chained after it.
 4. Explicit animations do not override or prevent implicit animations.
    Both can be applied concurrently.
+5. Animations are automatically and smoothly interrupted by new animations.

 One way to achieve point #2 is to leave views on the screen permanently, but conditionally hide them by setting their opacity to zero.
 For example, `myView.opacity(show ?
 1 : 0)`.

-Animations can specify a duration, delay, easing function, and number of times to repeat.
+Animations can specify a duration (in seconds), delay, easing function, and number of times to repeat.
 Duration is the total time over which the animation takes place.
 Delay is the amount of time the animation waits to begin after being triggered.